 Unlike how she usually wore her braid, over a shoulder or down her back, it was fashioned in an arc above her, shining in its crisp white gold.
 The ice blues that cast over the audience silenced them, and after the host's introduction, she began.

-It was to no surprise she felt a distinct shift of feelings radiating from the crowd.
+She was not surprised to sense a distinct shift of feelings from the crowd as her presentation progressed.
 It began with cautious curiosity, something animal trainers would teach you to look for in the repertoire of behaviours healthy animals exhibited.
-They were like mice that scurried back into their homes when you slipped your finger through the cage, but after a little while, they'd poke their heads out and come check you out eventually.
-As her talk progressed though, that slight distrust, yet unwilling desire to understand her faded to genuine interest in what she had to say.
+They were like mice that scurried back into their homes when you slipped your finger through the cage, but after a little while, they'd poke their heads out and come check you out, see what's going on.
+As her talk moved further along, that slight distrust, yet unwilling desire to understand her faded to genuine interest in what she had to say.
 The excitement echoing in her veins told her as much, comforting her because she knew she had successfully drawn attention off herself.
 This was what she loved most about science, its objectiveness, its cold, hard, impersonal nature.
 There was no need for others to know her.
 They just needed to know her hypothesis, results, and conclusion.
 That was it.

-But as her speech moved from the novel and absolutely massive functional screens she performed on some of the most exotic environments on their planet, drawing tangents to a prehistoric Earth where life itself first emerged from the primordial soup, to her bold attempts at directed evolution of diverse prokaryotic serine proteases that miraculously yielded enzymes with restricted, yet highly efficient activities for substrates of the human complement system, her audience was completely invested in the story.
-But she found, much to her shock, she herself was drawing back.
+She had performed novel and absolutely massive functional screens on some of the most exotic environments on their planet that drew tangents to a prehistoric Earth where life itself first emerged from a primordial soup.
+From this, she found targets worthy of further investigation, diverse prokaryotic serine proteases that which she boldly attempted to direct their evolution.
+In the end, she found enzymes with restricted, highly efficient activities for substrates of the human complement system, showing for the first time that there could be a direct, evolutionary link between prokaryotic serine proteases and their mammalian counterparts.
+At that point, her audience was completely invested in the story, but Elsa found, much to her own shock, that she herself was drawing back.

 Dr. Winter's pride, her faraway parents' hopes, all coalescing with a voice filled with admiration once sounding on the other side of her door.